© Eva Blue - Tourisme Montréal

 It’s so nice on the ice

 Rosy cheeks, limber legs, lungfuls of invigorating air: Montréal just wouldn’t be winter without lacing up for a skate.
-Lucky for us, the city has tons of options, including the brand-new refrigerated ice rink at Esplanade Tranquille in the Quartier des spectacles that can hold up to 400 skaters (plus there will be a multifunctional room for lockers, rentals, etc.), the giant refrigerated rink at the Old Port, the Beaver Lake ice skating rink atop Mount Royal, the pretty pond at Parc La Fontaine and the huge ovals at Parc Maisonneuve and Parc Jarry, Verdun’s BLEU BLANC ROUGE pro-size rink, or even the Radio-Canada Skaters Trail in Parc Jean-Drapeau.
+Lucky for us, the city has tons of options, including the brand-new refrigerated ice rink at Esplanade Tranquille in the Quartier des spectacles that can hold up to 400 skaters (plus there will be a multifunctional room for lockers, rentals, etc.), the giant refrigerated rink at the Old Port, the Beaver Lake ice skating rink atop Mount Royal, the pretty pond at Parc La Fontaine and the huge ovals at Parc Maisonneuve and Parc Jarry, Verdun’s BLEU BLANC ROUGE pro-size rink, or even the skater's trail in Parc Jean-Drapeau.
 All are popular picks, whether you have teetery legs or can twirl like an ace, plus they all include music, fairy lights and the general fun of propelling back on forth on blades.
 Indoors, Atrium Le 1000 is a skating go-to for people who don’t like to brave the cold.
 Check this out for the full scoop on the city’s outdoor and indoor rinks.

 © Eva Blue - Tourisme Montréal